raphaelsavina/Simplified_PolymerStarterKit/README.md

 Components installed by Bower live in the `app/bower_components` directory.
 This location is specified by the `.bowerrc` file.
 Many projects which follow Yeoman conventions place the `bower_components` directory outside of the `app` directory and then mount it using a server.
 This causes problems for tools like [Vulcanize](https://github.com/polymer/vulcanize) and [web-component-shards](https://github.com/PolymerLabs/web-component-shards) which rely on relative paths.
 We've chosen to simplify things and have `bower_components` live inside of `app` to resolve these issues.

+## Favicon

+You can use this online [generator](http://www.favicon-generator.org/) to create from one square image all

 ## Deploy

 ### Firebase